KunalKumarPrasad/pokemon-explorer/README.md

 1. Installation

-- Dwnload zip file from github and unzip it as pokemon-explorer
+- Dwnload zip file from github and unzip it
-- Go inside root directory :
+- Navigate inside the root directory.
-    - cd pokemon-explorer

 - Install dependencies for both frontend and backend: